Quinten/mini-web-game/README.md

 ### Some variables to take care of

-The `name` in the `package.json`.
-This is used for the cache name of the service worker.
-Important if you upload a lot of games to the same domain.
+Change the `PROJECT_NAME` in `.env` to the name of your project.
+This is used in the `manifest.json`, as prefix for `localStorage` keys, the document title and the cache key for the service worker.

-The `title` in `src/index.html`.
-This is used to generate the `manifest.json` and as prefix for `localStorage` keys.
+The `description` meta tag in `src/index.html`.
+This will also be used in the `manifest.json`.

-The `description`, `author` and `monetization` meta tags in `src/index.html`.

 The inline `background` style of the `body` in `src/index.html`.
 This is also used to generate the `manifest.json`.